As Amazon Associate, I earn from qualifying purchases through affiliate links.

 13. Dry Goods: The Pantry Defining Item

-Pro Tip: Stay clear of round containers as they waste much space.
-Go with rectangular or square but stick to the same type of container to achieve a polished look.
+Pro Tip: Stay clear of round containers, as they waste a lot of space.
+Go with rectangular or square, but stick to the same type of container to achieve a polished look.

 14. Labeling Is Important

 When using containers in your pantry, label these with a system that adapts to changes.
 Tastes and preferences of household members change over time.
-You want a labeling system that looks great, but that can be modified.
+You want a labeling system that looks great but that can be modified easily.

 15. Where Do Spices Go?

 Unless you keep your cooking spices next to the stove, these should go in the pantry.
-And as with any other pantry group, these should be together and have specific space on a shelf.
-A tiered spice rack on the shelf is ideal for placing all spices because it allows you to see them all at once.
+As with any other pantry group, spices should be together and have specific space on a shelf.
+A tiered spice rack on the shelf is ideal for placing all the spices because it lets you see them all at once.